ericburger/crossbardocs/pages/docs/Installation-on-Windows.md

+# Installation on Windows

 Crossbar.io is a Python application, with a few additional dependencies.
-Since Windows does not have any kind of dependency package management for applications, running Crossbar.io requires installing some of these dependencies manually.
+Since Windows does not have a builtin package management for applications, installing Crossbar.io requires installing some of these dependencies manually.

 There are two possibilities to install Crossbar.io:

-* **Basic installation** - which is quick and simple, but leads to a Crossbar installation which lacks some features, e.g. SSL for connections.
+* [Basic installation](#basic-installation) - which is quick and simple, but leads to a Crossbar installation which lacks some features, e.g. SSL for connections.
 This is recommended for first trying out Crossbar.
 Demos and application templates work with basic installations.
-* **Full installation** - which requires installing more dependencies, but allows you to use all features of Crossbar.io.
+* [Full installation](#full-installation) - which requires installing more dependencies, but allows you to use all features of Crossbar.io.
+* [Installation from Source](#installation-from-source) - building everything (but Python) from sources

 ## Basic Installation